Table of Contents for this Page

 However, when a healthy balance in the tank fails and the “good bugs” aren’t doing their job, the tank can fill and cause backups, leaks and drain field (leach field) failure, resulting in the need to replace the tank and leach field.
 Having the tank cleaned every 3-5 years at minimum is a cheap way to guard against messy failures and costlier solutions.
 The more people in your household, the more frequent the tank should be emptied.

 Common signs the tank needs pumping are slow drains or toilet, pooling water around the tank and bad odors emanating from the toilet or out in the yard around the tank.
+These are also signs of a septic pump going bad, so it’s important to have that checked as well.
+Pump replacement cost is much less than the the whole tank.
 If the vegetation around the tank is especially green and lush, it’s being well fertilized – and that means the tank is leaking because it is full or has cracked.

 Septic Tank Pumping Cost Factors